 Posting and, more importantly, engaging on social media and building an email newsletter subscriber list are ways to distribute your content to an audience that has chosen to follow your brand.

-In most cases these audiences are well beyond the attraction stage, and many of them have already purchased or worked with your brand, making them more likely to be open to future transactions.
+In most cases, these audiences are well beyond the attraction stage, and many of them have already purchased or worked with your brand, making them more likely to be open to future transactions.

 On the flip side, digital PR utilizes different outreach methods to earn media coverage, influencer advocacy, and even bylines that can grow that audience following your brand on social media or subscribing to your weekly e-newsletter.

-Besides the ability to reach a broad to hyper-specific target audience, the third-party sharing your content (whether it’s a publisher or influencer) has a pre-existing trust and established authority over a loyal audience.
+Besides the ability to reach a broad to a hyper-specific target audience, the third-party sharing your content (whether it’s a publisher or influencer) has a pre-existing trust and established authority over a loyal audience.
 Further, digital PR can help with link building and referral traffic.